 Settings Gear Icon >> Help >> About Google Chrome

 You can also check for updates in the Chrome browser by running the command “chrome://settings/help.”
-To run the command in Chrome browser, open a new tab in Chrome, paste the “chrome://settings/help” (without quotes), and press Enter from the keyboard.
+To run the command in the Chrome browser, open a new tab in Chrome, paste the “chrome://settings/help” (without quotes), and press Enter from the keyboard.
 It will immediately check for Chrome’s latest version.

 Automatic update runs in the background and checks for the latest version whenever you connect to the internet with 5 hours of frequency.